Most B2B teams use “market intelligence” and “competitive intelligence” interchangeably. They are not the same thing, and the confusion is expensive.

 What most B2B teams actually need

-Here's the part nobody wants to say out loud: most growth-stage B2B teams over-invest in market intelligence and under-invest in competitive intelligence.
-The reason is structural, not stupid.
-MI deliverables look impressive.
-They survive a board meeting.
-They pad an investor update.
-CI deliverables, by contrast, are unglamorous — a battle card, a SWOT, a 200-line scored contact list.
-They live in the trenches.
+The part nobody says out loud: most growth-stage B2B teams over-invest in MI and under-invest in CI.
+The reason is structural.
+MI looks impressive.
+It survives a board meeting.
+It pads an investor update.
+CI is unglamorous, a battle card, a SWOT, a 200-line scored contact list.
+CI lives in the trenches.

-But the trenches are where pipeline is won or lost.
-A polished category report does not change next Tuesday's discovery call.
+The trenches are where pipeline is won or lost.
+A polished category report doesn't change next Tuesday's discovery call.
 A two-page battle card does.
-The pattern we see at Klarix — across SaaS, fintech, recruiting, professional services — is that revenue teams are starved for tactical intelligence and drowning in strategic intelligence.
+Across SaaS, fintech, recruiting, and professional services, revenue teams are starved for tactical intel and drowning in strategic intel.

 The useful blend, for most teams under $100M ARR:

-When does pure MI start to matter more than CI?
-In our experience: at Series C and beyond, when the question shifts from “how do we win this deal” to “which category should we be playing in five years from now.”
+Pure MI starts to matter more than CI at Series C and beyond.
+When the question shifts from “how do we win this deal” to “which category should we play in five years from now.”
 That's a real question.
 It's just not most teams' current question.

 How Klarix approaches both

 Klarix is CI-led on purpose.
-Our core deliverable — what we ship in 3–7 days — is a tactical bundle: prospect dossiers, competitor battle cards, SWOT analyses, scored contacts, and personalized outreach drafts.
-The kind of artifact a rep opens before a call and a CRO opens before a forecast review.
+Core deliverable, shipped in 3 to 7 days: prospect dossiers, competitor battle cards, SWOT, scored contacts, surface maps, personalized outreach.
+The kind of artifact a rep opens before a call.
+A head of revenue opens before a forecast review.

-But every Klarix engagement also includes a market overview chapter — a tight, opinionated read of the segment your prospects play in.
-It's the framing layer that makes the tactical work make sense.
-We don't sell “market intelligence” as a standalone product because, in isolation, it's rarely the constraint.
+Every engagement also includes a market overview chapter.
+Tight, opinionated read of the segment your prospects play in.
+The framing layer that makes the tactical work make sense.
+We don't sell MI standalone.
+In isolation, it's rarely the constraint.

-You can see what that blend looks like in practice on our samples page — every bundle includes a market overview alongside the dossiers and battle cards.
-The full service breakdown lives at /services/competitive-intelligence.
+See the blend in practice on our samples page.
+Every bundle ships a market overview alongside dossiers and battle cards.
+Full service breakdown at /services/competitive-intelligence.

 Buyer's checklist: which do you need?